 Sir Gareth Edwards CBE is recognised as one of Wales’ greatest ever rugby players.

-He captained Wales on 13 occasions and scored 20 tries.
+Sir Gareth Edwards captained his country on 13 occasions and scored 20 tries.

-Since his retirement from the game in 1978 Sir Gareth has become an accomplished writer, broadcaster and businessman.
+Since retiring from the game in 1978, Sir Gareth has become an accomplished writer, broadcaster and businessman.